 Here are a few advantages to paid search traffic over other models:

 - Cheaper than traditional advertising.
-Old-school advertising spots can range into the thousands of dollars for both media and non media communication channels.
+Old-school advertising spots can range into thousands of dollars for both media and non media communication channels.
 With PPC ads, you only pay when someone clicks your ad.

 - Can target your audience very in-depth.
 You can target your audience down to your ideal customer.
-For example, you can narrow down by age, location, demographics, gender, income level, job, interests, and more.
+For example, you can narrow it down by age, location, demographics, gender, income level, job, interests, and more.

 - Advanced metrics to test and improve your ads.
 Whenever you run an ad campaign you’ll have access to all sorts of data to sort through.
 With this, you’ll be able to see what’s working and create more popular ads over time.